HAPPYS1NGH/JavaScript-Fundamentals/README.md

 Greater/Less than equal to Operator -> Unlike the > and < operators, both >= and <= will evaluate to true when the operands are equal.

 Else if -> It is used to Choose between more than two conditions and if the condition does not match the else statement is executed .

+## Loops

+Loops -> Often we need to write code to repeatedly do some task until a certain condition is met.
+This is where we can use loops!

+Factorial -> A factorial is the product of all positive integers greater than 0 up to and including the factorial number n.

+Modulus Operator -> This operator is called the modulus operator.
+It will tell us the remainder of a division.